lng2020/GOP3-blackjack-bot/README.md

 # GOP3 Blackjack Bot
 This is a simple blackjack bot for the game "Governor of Poker 3".
-It uses the `pyautogui` library to take screenshots and interact with the game.
-The bot is able to play blackjack automatically and can be configured to play in different ways.
+It uses `pyautogui` to take screenshots and click buttons, and `opencv` to recognize the cards and buttons.
+Then it uses a [strategy configuration cheatsheet](./assets/cheatsheet.png) to decide the next move.
+The `v2` tag is a quite stable version.
+From my serveral 1000 hands test, the expectation is around 0.99.
+The main branch is for more features and improvements but I don't think the expectation will change much.

 ![demo](./assets/demo.png)
 ## Usage